President & CEO

 Mike has worked in Emergency Medical Services for nearly 30 years, graduating from paramedic school in 1990, and honing his skills as paramedic in Cochrane and Calgary before finding his way to STARS.

 But Mike wasn’t satisfied with saving lives one patient at a time.
 His passion for life-saving care led him to manage and launch North America’s first mobile human patient simulation program, which takes STARS’ world-class skills training to EMS professionals all over Western Canada.
 Because of his many accomplishments, Mike had the privilege of joining the Health Canada team at the G8 summit in 2002.
-In his current role, Mike is responsible for the operation of our bases across Alberta and Saskatchewan, as well as the STARS Emergency Link Centre.
+In his current role, Mike is responsible for the operation of our bases across the provinces we operate in, as well as the STARS Emergency Link Centre.